Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Chronurgist.md

 ### Chronurgy Magic

 Focusing on the manipulation of time, those who follow the Chronurgy tradition learn to alter the pace of reality to their liking.
-Using the ramping of anticipatory [[dunamis]] energy, these mages can bend the flow of time as adroitly as a skilled musician plays an instrument, lending themselves and their allies an advantage in the blink of an eye.
+Using the ramping of anticipatory [[Dunamancy|dunamis]] energy, these mages can bend the flow of time as adroitly as a skilled musician plays an instrument, lending themselves and their allies an advantage in the blink of an eye.

 > ![](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/04-17.png)